Applying to be a Legal Guardian in Singapore

 Do note that if you wish to apply to be a guardian, you are also required to reside in Singapore but are not required to be a relative of the parent/child.

 The application procedure begins with the filing of documents.
 Documents required include: an Originating Summons and an affidavit in support of the Originating Summons.
-The filing can be done electronically via the eLitigation website.
+If you are not represented by a lawyer, you can file your documents at the LawNet Service Bureaus.

 Note that there may also be other documents required depending on your situation.